 - Chevrolet Bolt EV: Battery

 - Chrysler Pacifica: Battery

-Determining who is liable for your car fire
+Who is liable for a car fire?

 If your car caught on fire and injured you, you may be wondering what to do or where to turn.
 This is where our personal injury attorneys come in, as we can help you determine who is liable for your car fire.
 There are a variety of different people or companies that we will investigate when it comes to your accident, including:

 - The other drivers who were involved or caused the crash

 - The mechanics who maintained or repaired the vehicle

 - The car manufacturer or designer who was responsible for creating the vehicle